nitsanavni/katas/fizzbuzz-with-idiff/post.md

 ## Testing Frameworks

-Some testing frameworks like [ava](https://github.com/avajs/ava/blob/main/docs/01-writing-tests.md#failing-tests) have the notion of failing tests - they are expected to fail, and cause an error if they pass.
+Some testing frameworks have the notion of [failing tests](https://github.com/avajs/ava/blob/main/docs/01-writing-tests.md#failing-tests) - they are expected to fail, and even cause an error if they pass.

 With approval tests there's a pattern I like where an incorrect result is intentionally, temporarily approved so that when the behavior is implemented the change is highlighted by the diff tool.